 Whilst you don’t have to use yeast in gluten free bread, you absolutely can.
 Pumpkin bread (and similar options such as banana bread) are considered yeast free quick breads.
 There’s no proofing involved, as there’s no yeast.
 The rise comes from the baking powder primarily.

-If you’re looking for a more traditional gluten free bread recipe, we have a Gluten Free Vegan Sandwich Bread recipe, and a Gluten Free Honey Oat Loaf recipe.
+If you’re looking for a more traditional gluten free bread recipe, RAISE has a Gluten Free Vegan Sandwich Bread recipe, and a Gluten Free Honey Oat Loaf recipe.
 Both of those recipes are also top 8 allergy free.